XHAZE-FM

 XHAZE-FM is a radio station on 104.3 FM in Nogales, Sonora.
 The station is known as Urbana 104.3 and carries a Spanish rhythmic format.

 History

 XHAZE received its concession on October 5, 1994.
 It was originally located in Arizpe, but the station was relocated to Nogales, 81 mi away, before signing on November 14, 1997.

-On September 5, 2023, XHAZE-FM flipped to Spanish rhythmic as "Urbana 104.3".
+After years of broadcasting a Regional Mexican format under "La Sonora de Nogales", XHAZE-FM flipped to Spanish rhythmic as "Urbana 104.3" on September 5, 2023.